Shopping Cart

 One of the largest beauty salon franchise in the US with more than 620 salons today, Sola Salon Studios is an obvious choice for many franchisees who want to get into the beauty salon industry.

 But is this really a profitable business?
-The question is a valid one indeed: as the franchisee you would have to fund the initial investment of $1,471,000 on average, much higher than salon franchises in general ($450,000).
+The question is a valid one indeed: as the franchisee you would have to fund the initial investment of $1,565,000 on average.

 In this article we are diving into Sola Salon Studios and its Franchise Disclosure Document to find out whether it’s a good franchise investment or not.
 Let’s find out!